heroku/heroku-buildpack-pgbouncer/README.md

     Run `git push heroku master` to create a new release using these buildpacks.

     $ cat Procfile
-    web:    bin/start-pgbouncer-stunnel bundle exec unicorn -p $PORT -c ./config/unicorn.rb -E $RACK_ENV
+    web:    bin/start-pgbouncer bundle exec unicorn -p $PORT -c ./config/unicorn.rb -E $RACK_ENV
     worker: bundle exec rake worker

     $ git push heroku master
     ...
     -----> Multipack app detected
     -----> Fetching custom git buildpack... done
-    -----> pgbouncer-stunnel app detected
+    -----> pgbouncer app detected
-           Using pgbouncer version: 1.5.4-heroku
+           Using pgbouncer version: 1.7-heroku
-           Using stunnel version: 5.08
-           Using stack version: cedar-14
     -----> Fetching and vendoring pgbouncer into slug
-    -----> Fetching and vendoring stunnel into slug
     -----> Moving the configuration generation script into app/bin
-    -----> Moving the start-pgbouncer-stunnel script into app/bin
+    -----> Moving the start-pgbouncer script into app/bin
-    -----> pgbouncer/stunnel done
+    -----> pgbouncer done
     -----> Fetching custom git buildpack... done
     ...

-The buildpack will install and configure pgbouncer and stunnel to connect to `DATABASE_URL` over a SSL connection.
-Prepend `bin/start-pgbouncer-stunnel` to any process in the Procfile to run pgbouncer and stunnel alongside that process.
+The buildpack will install and configure pgbouncer to connect to `DATABASE_URL` over a TLS connection, where available.
+Prepend `bin/start-pgbouncer` to any process in the Procfile to run pgbouncer alongside that process.

 ## Multiple Databases